District Attorneys Voice Support For Tougher Robbery Laws After Attack On Former Sen. Boxer

 SACRAMENTO (CBS13) — A brazen assault and robbery involving former U.S. Senator Barbara Boxer sparked anger and frustration from district attorneys all over California who want tougher laws.

 Former Senator Boxer had her phone stolen while walking in Oakland’s Jack London District.
-She spoke to the media off-camera, remembering her traumatic experience.READ MORE: Outdoor Activities Canceled Due To Unhealthy Air In Sacramento Region
+She spoke to the media off-camera, remembering her traumatic experience.READ MORE: Trees Planned For Removal At Sutter Davis Hospital To Make Way For Solar Panels

 “I’m really saddened by this experience because there is a grandma alone on her phone and two young people attack,” Boxer said.